janus-ssp/janus/docs/installation/upgrade.md

 # UPGRADE NOTES FOR JANUS

 This document provides instructions on how to upgrade your existing version of JANUS to the newest version.
-Note that these instructions assume that you are upgrading from the previouse version.
+Note that these instructions assume that you are upgrading from the previous version.

 ## v.1.17.4 to v.1.18.0
-- Run the config converter: ``sh sudo bin/migrateConfig``.
+- Run the config converter: ``bin/migrateConfig``.
 This will automatically convert your existing phpconfig to a config and parameters file.

 ## v.1.16.0 to v.1.17.0